Work Readiness Training Program

 Trainees receive transferable skills training including costumer service, communication, and independence.
 Possible certifications include cash register and cash handling skills, forklift certifications, and refrigeration certifications.

-Experience a busy office environment and learn administrative skills in our Burlington office.
+Experience a busy office environment and learn administrative skills in our Williston office.
 Learn how to properly deliver customer service to walk-in and phone customers.
 Training may include: Microsoft Office tools, data entry, typing, email, phone functions, and office equipment.

 Electronics and Small Appliances